GuoleiSun/MCIS_wsss/README.md

 2. Generate pseudo ground-truth.
 Run "python gen_gt.py".

 3. Train a fully supervised semantic segmentation model.
-Go to "segmentation/examples/seg/" folder.
+Go to "segmentation/examples/seg/" folder and run "./train_res.sh exp2 gpu_id", where "gpu_id" is the gpu to conduct training.
+Note that you need to adjust training list in "exp2/train_ins.txt"

 ### Citation
 If you find the code and dataset useful in your research, please consider citing: